A Study in Reds

-A Study in Reds (1932) is a polished amateur film by Miriam Bennett which spoofs women's clubs and the Soviet menace in the 1930s.
+A Study in Reds is a 1932 polished amateur film by Miriam Bennett which spoofs women's clubs and the Soviet menace in the 1930s.
 While listening to a tedious lecture on the Soviet threat, Wisconsin Dells’ Tuesday Club members fall asleep and find themselves laboring in an all-women collective in Russia under the unflinching eye of the Soviet special police.

-In 2009, it was named to the National Film Registry by the Library of Congress for being “culturally, historically or aesthetically” significant and will be preserved for all time.
+In 2009, it was selected for preservation in the National Film Registry by the Library of Congress for being "culturally, historically or aesthetically" significant.